drgoebel/awesome-kitties/content/home.md

   - name: Squid
     description: "Tuxedo cat. "
 ---
 Welcome to my awesome page about cats of the internet.
+This page is built with NextJS, and content is managed in Netlify CMS.

-This page is built with NextJS, and content is managed in Netlify CMS
+But what else can it do?